January 09, 2018 Weather Forecast

 Hilo

-Today: Scattered showers.
+Today: Scattered showers, mainly before 1pm.
+Partly sunny, with a high near 79.
+South wind 5 to 9 mph becoming east southeast in the morning.
+Chance of precipitation is 30%.
+New precipitation amounts of less than a tenth of an inch possible.

+Tonight: Scattered showers, mainly after 7pm.
 Mostly cloudy, with a low around 63.
-Southwest wind around 5 mph.
-Chance of precipitation is 50%.
+East southeast wind 5 to 8 mph becoming light and variable after midnight.
+Chance of precipitation is 40%.
 New precipitation amounts of less than a tenth of an inch possible.

-Tonight: Scattered showers, mainly before noon.
+Tomorrow: Scattered showers.
 Partly sunny, with a high near 79.
-Breezy, with a south southwest wind 5 to 15 mph becoming southeast in the morning.
-Winds could gust as high as 21 mph.
-Chance of precipitation is 50%.
+Light and variable wind becoming east around 6 mph in the afternoon.
+Chance of precipitation is 40%.
 New precipitation amounts of less than a tenth of an inch possible.

-Tomorrow: Showers likely, mainly after midnight.
-Mostly cloudy, with a low around 63.
-South southeast wind 9 to 14 mph becoming light and variable after midnight.
-Winds could gust as high as 18 mph.
-Chance of precipitation is 60%.
-New precipitation amounts of less than a tenth of an inch possible.

 Kona

-Today: Widespread haze.
-Mostly clear, with a low around 66.
-East wind 3 to 7 mph.

-Tonight: Scattered showers after noon.
+Today: Isolated showers after 1pm.
 Widespread haze.
 Mostly sunny, with a high near 80.
-Calm wind becoming west 5 to 8 mph.
-Chance of precipitation is 30%.
-New precipitation amounts of less than a tenth of an inch possible.
+Light and variable wind becoming north northwest 5 to 7 mph in the afternoon.
+Chance of precipitation is 20%.

-Tomorrow: Isolated showers.
+Tonight: Isolated showers.
 Widespread haze.
 Partly cloudy, with a low around 66.
-Calm wind becoming east around 5 mph.
+Northwest wind 6 to 8 mph becoming east after midnight.
 Chance of precipitation is 20%.

+Tomorrow: Isolated showers before 7am, then scattered showers after 1pm.
+Widespread haze.
+Mostly sunny, with a high near 80.
+Calm wind becoming northwest 5 to 8 mph in the afternoon.
+Chance of precipitation is 30%.
+New precipitation amounts between a tenth and quarter of an inch possible.

 Waimea

-Today: Scattered showers.
-Mostly cloudy, with a low around 51.
-Northeast wind around 6 mph becoming calm.
-Chance of precipitation is 30%.
-New precipitation amounts of less than a tenth of an inch possible.

-Tonight: Scattered showers, mainly before noon.
+Today: Isolated showers.
 Widespread haze.
 Mostly sunny, with a high near 69.
-Northeast wind 5 to 7 mph becoming calm in the afternoon.
-Chance of precipitation is 30%.
-New precipitation amounts of less than a tenth of an inch possible.
+Light and variable wind becoming north northeast around 6 mph in the afternoon.
+Chance of precipitation is 20%.

-Tomorrow: Isolated showers.
+Tonight: Isolated showers.
 Widespread haze.
 Partly cloudy, with a low around 51.
-Light and variable wind.
+Light east wind.
 Chance of precipitation is 20%.

+Tomorrow: Scattered showers.
+Partly sunny, with a high near 69.
+East northeast wind around 9 mph.
+Chance of precipitation is 40%.
+New precipitation amounts between a quarter and half of an inch possible.

 Kohala

-Today: Scattered showers.
-Mostly cloudy, with a low around 51.
-East wind 5 to 9 mph becoming calm.
-Chance of precipitation is 40%.
+Today: Scattered showers, mainly after noon.
+Partly sunny, with a high near 69.
+East wind 7 to 9 mph.
+Chance of precipitation is 30%.
 New precipitation amounts of less than a tenth of an inch possible.

-Tonight: Scattered showers, mainly before noon.
-Mostly sunny, with a high near 69.
-Light and variable wind.
-Chance of precipitation is 40%.
-New precipitation amounts of less than a tenth of an inch possible.

-Tomorrow: Scattered showers, mainly after midnight.
+Tonight: Scattered showers, mainly after midnight.
 Partly cloudy, with a low around 51.
-Calm wind becoming east around 6 mph after midnight.
+East wind 5 to 7 mph.
 Chance of precipitation is 30%.
 New precipitation amounts of less than a tenth of an inch possible.

+Tomorrow: Showers likely, mainly after noon.
+Partly sunny, with a high near 69.
+East wind around 11 mph.
+Chance of precipitation is 60%.
+New precipitation amounts of less than a tenth of an inch possible.

 South Point

-Today: Scattered showers.
+Today: Isolated showers before noon.
 Widespread haze.
-Mostly cloudy, with a low around 70.
-Windy, with an east northeast wind 21 to 25 mph, with gusts as high as 32 mph.
-Chance of precipitation is 30%.
-New precipitation amounts of less than a tenth of an inch possible.
+Mostly sunny, with a high near 78.
+Windy, with an east wind around 24 mph, with gusts as high as 29 mph.
+Chance of precipitation is 20%.

-Tonight: Scattered showers, mainly before noon.
+Tonight: Isolated showers.
 Widespread haze.
+Partly cloudy, with a low around 70.
+Breezy, with a northeast wind 13 to 17 mph, with gusts as high as 21 mph.
+Chance of precipitation is 20%.

+Tomorrow: Isolated showers.
+Widespread haze.
 Mostly sunny, with a high near 78.
-Windy, with an east northeast wind 18 to 23 mph, with gusts as high as 30 mph.
-Chance of precipitation is 30%.
-New precipitation amounts of less than a tenth of an inch possible.
+Windy, with an east wind 20 to 24 mph, with gusts as high as 29 mph.
+Chance of precipitation is 20%.

-Tomorrow: Scattered showers.
-Widespread haze.
-Mostly cloudy, with a low around 70.
-Breezy, with an east northeast wind 13 to 18 mph, with gusts as high as 23 mph.
-Chance of precipitation is 30%.
-New precipitation amounts of less than a tenth of an inch possible.

 Puna

 Today: Scattered showers.
-Mostly cloudy, with a low around 61.
-Calm wind becoming northeast around 5 mph.
-Chance of precipitation is 50%.
-New precipitation amounts of less than a tenth of an inch possible.

-Tonight: Scattered showers, mainly before noon.
 Partly sunny, with a high near 77.
-Northeast wind 5 to 13 mph becoming southeast in the afternoon.
-Chance of precipitation is 50%.
+Calm wind becoming east 5 to 9 mph in the morning.
+Chance of precipitation is 30%.
 New precipitation amounts of less than a tenth of an inch possible.

-Tomorrow: Showers likely, mainly after midnight.
+Tonight: Scattered showers.
 Mostly cloudy, with a low around 61.
-Southeast wind 8 to 13 mph becoming light and variable after midnight.
-Chance of precipitation is 60%.
+West wind around 6 mph.
+Chance of precipitation is 40%.
 New precipitation amounts between a tenth and quarter of an inch possible.

+Tomorrow: Scattered showers.
+Partly sunny, with a high near 77.
+North northwest wind around 7 mph becoming northeast in the morning.
+Chance of precipitation is 50%.
+New precipitation amounts between a quarter and half of an inch possible.

 Waikoloa

-Today: Mostly clear, with a low around 63.
-East southeast wind around 9 mph.

-Tonight: Widespread haze.
+Today: Widespread haze.
 Sunny, with a high near 80.
-Southeast wind 5 to 8 mph becoming calm in the afternoon.
+Light and variable wind becoming northwest around 5 mph in the morning.

-Tomorrow: Isolated showers after midnight.
+Tonight: Isolated showers after midnight.
 Widespread haze.
 Partly cloudy, with a low around 63.
-Calm wind becoming southeast around 6 mph.
+Light south southeast wind.
 Chance of precipitation is 20%.

-A cold front approaching Kauai from the northwest will cause the winds to weaken across most of the state from later tonight through Tuesday.
-This will allow local sea breezes to develop over the western islands Tuesday afternoon, with clouds and isolated showers over some interior sections.
-As the front arrives near Kauai early Wednesday morning, it is expected to weaken to a surface trough.
-An upper-level trough will also pass over the state from Wednesday into Thursday, which may enhance rainfall, particularly on the Big Island.
-A weak surface ridge moving over the islands later this week will produce light and variable winds from Friday through this weekend.
+Tomorrow: Scattered showers after noon.
+Mostly sunny, with a high near 80.
+North northeast wind around 7 mph.
+Chance of precipitation is 30%.
+New precipitation amounts between a tenth and quarter of an inch possible.

 Data Courtesy of NOAA.gov